Frahiriart/Finsnippy/README.md

 Professor, Richard BONNET

 ## Synopsis
-Finsnippy is a pipeline of bacteral typing.
-The pipeline use the data of high-throughput sequencing wich sequence will be mapped to a core genome
+Finsnippy is a pipeline of bacterial typing.
+The pipeline use the data of high-throughput sequencing which will be mapped to an haploid reference genome.
+Next Finsi